trankov/pytermcss/readme.md

 ## Essence of the approach

 The library inherits principles of web CSS.
 We describe a display pattern and give it a name.
 Then we mark with that name different parts of the text.
+Example:

 ```html
 <style>